home-assistant/home-assistant.io/source/_components/sonos.markdown

 ## {% linkable_title Advanced use %}

-For advancved uses, there are some manual configuration options available.
+For advanced uses, there are some manual configuration options available.

 If you have multiple network devices, you can provide the IP address of the device that should be used for Sonos auto-discovery.